Skip to content

 )

-# initalize data
+# initialize data

 height = quantity_factory.zeros([X_DIM, Y_DIM, Z_INTERFACE_DIM], "n/a")